paraker/kubernetes_2020/ckad/2_core_concepts.md

 spec:
   containers:
   - name: myapp-container
-    image: busybox
+    image: nginx
-    command: ['echo']  # run a simple echo command when container is fired up.
-This will output nothing
+    command: ['nginx']  # run the command 'nginx' when container is fired up.
-    args: ['This is my custom argument']  # The arguments passed into the command
+    args: ['-g', 'daemon off;', '-q'] # the arguments passed into the command.
+This will silent the nginx logs
-  restartPolicy: Never  # do not attempt to restart the container when command is finished

-# verification
-kubectl logs my-arg-pod
-This is my custom argument
 ```

 Another way of adding `arguments` and `command` is with this yaml syntax.<br>